zleba/alpos/README.md

 Make sure that the environment was set by `. ./setup.sh` before.
 This will initialize ROOT and LHAPDF, so they don't need to be install.
 The `setup.sh` also initialize the new gcc compiler.

+In case, that some changes were done in alpos, please recompile like
+1. `cd alposBuild`
+2. `make`

+Notice, that if new files were added, one needs to call `cmake` again, for example using `./installAlpos.sh`.